memecoder12345678/KY8-Project/README.md

 # KY8 Project

 ## Introduction
 KY8 is a large-scale keylogger project aimed at testing students' gaming activities during computer science class.
-The keylogger is designed to monitor and analyze keyboard input to determine if students are engaging in gaming during class time.
+The keylogger is designed to monitor students to determine if they are engaging in gaming during class time.

 ## Features
 - Monitors keyboard activity in real-time.